 Ground truth composition.
 As an established ground truth, IPB includes 242 IoT policies with Flaw 1 and 40 IoT policies that are secure regarding this flaw.
 Regarding Flaw 2, IPB includes 62 IAM policies with the flaw and 46 secure IAM policies.
 Last, IPB includes 87 IoT policies with Flaw 3 accompanied with 179 confirmed secure IoT policies, and 11 IoT policies with Flaw 4 accompanied with 39 secure IoT policies.
-Note that Flaw 2 concerns IAM policies used in IoT contexts and all other flaws only concern IoT policies.
-The entire IPB including all ground truth information is released online [43].
+Note that Flaw 2 concerns IAM policies.
+The entire IPB including all ground truth information is released online [44].
+Complexity of the policies.
+On average, our policy has 2 statements, 3 wildcards, and 26 lines.
+The largest policy has 109 lines.
+IPB excluded overly lengthy policies with more than 2048 non-whitespace characters, which were not allowed by AWS IoT [10, 41].